-The Belize Visa system allows U.S. citizens to enter Belize without a visa and remain in the country as a tourist for a maximum of 30 days per trip.
+Belize allows U.S. citizens to enter the country without a visa and remain there as a tourist for a maximum of 30 days per trip.
 If you wish to stay for longer than 30 days, you need to seek permission to remain in the country.
 Proof of an onward travel ticket and sufficient funds to cover the cost of your stay may be requested upon arrival.

-Under these circumstances, the benefits of the QRP program could be significant, especially if you have active business income from outside the States.
-In this case, as a non-resident American, your first US$101,300 (or US$202,600 as a couple) in foreign-earned income would be exempt from U.S. tax.
+Under these circumstances, the benefits of the QRP program could be significant, especially if you have an active business income from outside the States.
+As a non-resident American, your first US$108,700 (or US$217,400 as a couple) in foreign-earned income would be exempt from U.S. tax.
 And, again, as a QRP, you’re also exempt from Belizean tax.

 Residency in Belize can lead to a second passport and dual citizenship in this country.